 How can a user fix the WaterGEMS or WaterCAD error message "Network Unbalanced" or "Cannot solve network hydraulic equations".
-A "Reverse flow detected" may be encountered as well.
+"Unexpected reverse flows" may be encountered as well.

 Note: for unbalanced pressure subnetworks resulting on "convergence not achieved" in SewerCAD (of the GVF-Convex solver in SewerGEMS), see: Convergence NOT achieved Message when computing StormCAD or SewerCAD model